annehtran/anhtran-portfolio/Power BI Projects/project-01-netflix/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)

 ## Subjective
 This is an exploratory analysis on Netflix TV Shows and Movies using data scapped from [JustWatch](https://www.justwatch.com/) in 2022.
-Findings the **insights** and **recommendation** for content-based using genres, descriptions, popularity, runtime, age certificate, countries
+Findings the **insights** and **recommendations** for content-based using genres, descriptions, popularity, runtime, age certificate, countries.

 ## Business Question Answered
 1. Developing a content-based recommender system using the genres and/or descriptions.